Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 ### Collision Box

-Defines the area of the block that entities and blocks collide with.
+Defines the area of the block that entities and particles collide with.

 _Requires format version [1.19.50](/blocks/block-format-history#_1-19-50) or later._